-- 1. If the event does not support or enhance the academic curriculum of the University, the event will be rejected - 2.
+- 1. If the event does not support or enhance the academic curriculum of the University, is being used to promote a company or organization, or is being used for recruitment purposes, the event will be rejected - 2.
 If an event is not approved, the committee member will contact the event organizer directly to inform them the proposal request has been denied.
 The committee member will articulate the reason why the event was rejected, and inform the organizer that the decision to deny the proposal came from the committee (not the individual) - a.
 The dean's office should be CC'd on this communication